avinashpandu/ADOAssignment2/readme.txt

 1)Open page file and initialize fHandle.If opening fails,throw an appropriate error code.
-#2)Initialize the linked list to be of size numPages and insert the Page Frame.
+2)Initialize the linked list to be of size numPages and insert the no of Page Frames passed.
 3)Initialize other Values in bp_manager  by calling the user defined function init_other_vals.
 4)The mgmtData is used for book keeping,which contains the information of pages read and pages wrote.